mojaloop/pisp-project/docs/README.md

 ![PISPTransferSimpleAPI](./out/transfer/api_calls_simple/PISPTransferSimpleAPI.png)
 > Puml source: [`./transfer/api_calls_simple.puml`]

+For a more detailed breakdown of the api calls, Refer to the [detailed API flows](./out/transfer/api_calls_detailed/PISPTransferDetailedAPI.png)

 #### Transfer - Endpoints
 > Note: this could maybe move to a better place, but it's here for now.